 How do I get admitted to the ER for stomach pain?

 When you arrive at the ER, your doctor will review your health history and give you pain medication to relieve your discomfort.
 They’ll also conduct a variety of tests to determine the root cause and rule out other possibilities.

 Common tests you may receive when you go to the ER for stomach pain include:

 - Liver function test

 - CT scan

 Once your doctor has diagnosed the source of your pain, they can provide treatment options to get you on the road to recovery.
-Your treatment plan will depend on the cause of your severe stomach pain but will include a prescription for pain medication to help relieve your symptoms.
+Your treatment plan will depend on the cause of your severe stomach pain, and will likely include a prescription for pain medication to help relieve your symptoms.

 You should always talk to your doctor about your options before beginning any treatment plans.

 What to do if you decide your stomach pain is not serious

 If none of the above information seems to match up with your current situation, then it could be possible that this is not one of those times when you should go to the ER for your abdominal pain.
 If the pain is bearable and you have no secondary symptoms, then your body could just need a little time to work through things.